tolgee/tolgee-cli/README.md

 npm i --global tolgee-cli
 ```

-> **Warning**: The Tolgee CLI is currently experimental, and subject to bugs.
+> **Warning**: The Tolgee CLI is currently experimental and subject to bugs.
 Breaking changes may happen before stable release!
 >
-> Help us reach stable faster by reporting any bug you encounter on the [issue tracker](https://github.com/tolgee/tolgee-cli/issues/new?labels=bug).
+> Help us reach stable version faster by reporting any bug you encounter on the [issue tracker](https://github.com/tolgee/tolgee-cli/issues/new?labels=bug).
 > Feedback is also greatly appreciated!

 See our [documentation](https://tolgee.io/tolgee-cli/installation) for more information.